Djibloho: Administration

 Djibloho comprises two urban districts, Ciudad de la Paz and Mbere.
 The capital is Ciudad de la Paz ("City of Peace"), known as Oyala until 2017.
 In the 2017 national parliamentary election, Djibloho elected one senator and one deputy.

+Djibloho's first governor, Marcelino Oluy Abeso, was appointed in 2018 and served until 18 August 2020, when he died in a car crash.
+He was succeeded by Marcelo Castro Ngua Nkulu.